hackedpassword/UltimaV-tileset/README.md

 ![](u5_next_phase.png)

-You see the new edge tiles alters the square tile immersion.
-I'll be addressing edge tiles later, using Ultima V shoreline graphics!
-Even better, while retaining square tile sprites.
+You see the new edge tiles improve square tile immersion.
+This needs more work but it'll do for now!

 ![](u5_next_phase2.png)